 The History of Audio and Music in Video Games

-Music and Audio in Video Games; Since the early days in the field, music has held an important place in video game audio.
-Both technical and creative restraints featured as strong influences in early video game audio, with the earliest game music tracks being relegated to a tiny chip on an onboard console.
-Chiptunes, as they were called, contained simple melodies, with the common setting being 4 tracks, 3 synthesized waveforms, and one noise channel for sound effects.
-The sound still features quite heavily in pop culture and throwback genres, with “8-bit” still being a popular style among music producers for some sound textures.
+Music and audio in video games.
+Since the early days, music has held an important place in video game audio.
+Both technical and creative restraints featured as strong influences in early video game audio.
+The earliest game music tracks were relegated to a tiny chip on an onboard console.
+Chiptunes, as they were called, contained simple melodies.
+The common setting was 4 tracks, 3 synthesised waveforms and 1 noise channel for sound effects.
+The sound still features quite heavily in pop culture and throwback genres.
+“8-bit” is still a popular style among music producers for some sound textures.

 Music was usually monophonic, looped or used only between stages or at the start of a new game.
 There simply was not enough memory to use it much more than that.
 The first game to use a continuous background soundtrack was Space Invaders, released in 1978.
-So popular that it claimed arcade’s as “Spacies”, it featured a four-note descending chromatic passacaglia, repeating in a loop, though it was dynamic and interacted with the player, increasing the pace as the enemies descended on the player.
-From the first steps in video games, it was obvious that interactive music could increase the level of enjoyment for the player.
+So popular that it claimed arcades as “Spacies”, it featured a four-note descending chromatic passacaglia, repeating in a loop.
+It was dynamic and interacted with the player.
+The pace increased as the enemies descended on the player.
+From the first steps in video games, it was obvious that interactive music could massively increase the level of enjoyment.